 - Is the food packaged and does it contain a range of ingredients listed on the packaging?
 Be mindful of the things we’ve mentioned above, such as added sugars and artificial chemical ingredients.
 Even if something seems like a natural food, like a carton of coconut milk, quite often these packaged items can contain hidden nasties, like what we’ve mentioned above.
 If there is a long list of ingredients on the back of your food package, especially if you can’t recognise what most of those ingredients are, then it is likely to be highly processed.

 Other simple ways to try and cut down on processed food includes making your meals from scratch whenever you can (creating a weekly meal plan can help you to stay organised and avoid buying processed food or take away when you’re short on time), as well as being mindful of the choices that you make when it comes to purchasing packaged goods during your food shopping.

-Should I be cutting out processed foods?
+Should I cut out processed foods altogether?